 With GDP growth having gained pace, CRISIL MI&A Research forecasts that the per capita income will gradually improve, enabling domestic consumption over the medium term.
-As per IMF estimates, India's per capita income (at current prices) is expected to grow annually at more than 8% over the next two years.
+As per IMF estimates, India's per capita income (at current prices) is expected to grow annually at ~9% during FY24.